int

 Chinese Trace in Poker History

-Some historians believe that Chinese dominoes were the earliest ancestors of poker.
+Some historians believe that Chinese dominoes were the earliest ancestors of the game of poker.

 Birth of Modern Poker